Generic name: lorazepam (injection route) [ lor-AZ-e-pam ]

 Pharmacologic Class: Benzodiazepine, Short or Intermediate Acting

-Lorazepam injection is used before certain medical procedures, such as surgery, to relieve anxiety.
+Lorazepam injection is used before certain medical procedures, including surgery, to relieve anxiety.
 When lorazepam is used before surgery, the patient will not remember some of the details about the procedure.
-This medicine is also used to treat certain convulsive (seizure) disorders, such as epilepsy.
+It is also used to treat seizures, including status epilepticus.

 Lorazepam is a benzodiazepine.
 Benzodiazepines belong to the group of medicines called central nervous system (CNS) depressants, which are medicines that slow down the nervous system.